panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ### 2.1 *var* is not block scoped

-As seen in the previous section, the variables declared using `const` and `let` within a code block are scoped to that code block.
+As seen in the previous section, the variables declared using `const` and `let` are scoped by code blocks.

 However, this isn't the case for variables declared using `var`.

-The following `var` variable `count` is defined inside an `if` code block:
+Let's see an example.
+The snippet declares a variable `count` using `var` statement:

 ```javascript{4,6}
 if (true) {